jdhao/blog_source/std_stream_buffering_in_python.md

 categories: [Python]
 ---

-When starting a long-running Python program, I often run it under [nohup](https://en.wikipedia.org/wiki/Nohup) so I can redirect all the output to `nohup.out` for easier inspection.
+When starting a long-running Python program,
+I often run it under [nohup](https://en.wikipedia.org/wiki/Nohup) so I can redirect all the output to `nohup.out` for easier inspection.
 I use `nohup python test.py&` to run the process in the background.
-Then I can use `tail -f nohup.out` to monitor the output from this program.
+Then I can run `tail -f nohup.out` to monitor the output message from this program.

 <!--more-->

 One strange issue I met is that all messages from the [`print()`](https://docs.python.org/3/library/functions.html#print) function are missing.
 To reproduce this issue, run the following `test.py` with command `nohup python test.py&`:

 ```python
 import time